-SACE offers individual and group counselling for people who have experienced sexual violence, including sexual abuse, sexual assault, and sexual harassment.
-These trauma-informed specialized support services are available for clients of all genders ages 3 and up.
-Counselling is provided by professionals who have completed, or have nearly completed, a Master’s-level Counselling programs, and the department operates under the parameters of the Canadian Psychological Association (CPA) and the College of Alberta Psychologists (CAP).
+SACE offers no-fee, trauma-centred individual and group counselling and psychoeducation for clients ages 3 and up, as well as information and support for family their members.
+These supports are available for anyone who has experienced sexual violence, including sexual abuse, sexual assault, and sexual harassment.
+Counselling is provided by professionals who have completed, or have nearly completed, a Master’s-level Counselling program, and the department operates under the parameters of the Canadian Psychological Association (CPA) and the College of Alberta Psychologists (CAP).

-Counselling should be empowering, as such we believe that the person seeking counselling is the expert of their own experience.
-Our model for counselling helps clients to cope with the impacts of sexual violence, from feelings of anger, grief, and anxiety to re-engaging with sexuality, relationships, and trust.
+We believe counselling should be empowering, and that people are the experts on their own experiences.
+Our model for counselling helps clients to cope with the impacts of sexual violence, from feelings of anger, grief, and anxiety, to re-engaging with sexuality, relationships, and trust.
 Clients of all backgrounds, genders, sexualities, and ages are treated with respect and dignity in a nonjudgmental and supportive environment.

 SACE does not charge clients a fee for counselling services or for participation in groups.